NKI-CCB/sobolev_alignment/README.md

 -   process_data.ipynb: example on how to pre-process the data prior to use Sobolev Alignment.
 If you data has already been processed, the main step consists in adding the counts as layers, e.g., `an.layers['counts'] = an.X`.
 -   tutorial_simple.ipynb: basic example on how to run Sobolev Alignment with basic parameters.

+Additional packages need to be installed to use MNN on top of Sobolev Alignment:
+- rpy2, which can be installed using pip (`pip install rpy2`).
+- The R package batchelor.
+To do so, after activating your conda environment, get into R and enter the following commands:
+'''
+if (!require("BiocManager", quietly = TRUE))
+    install.packages("BiocManager")

+BiocManager::install("batchelor")
+'''

 ## Frequent issues

 ### Issues with the compiler.